YahooArchive/locator-handlebars/README.md

 ### Integration with `locator`

-You can create an instance of the plugin and plug it into the locator instance, and locator will be able to analyze every file in your express app, and it will compile any `*.hb`, `*.hbs` or `*.handlebars` into memory, making them available thru `express-view`.
+By plugging an instance of `locator-handlebars` into a `locator` instance, `locator` will be able to analyze and compile every `*.hb`, `*.hbs` or `*.handlebars` file into memory, making them available to your application through `express-view`.

-Optionally, it will be able to compile it into the locator build folder using one of the supported output `format` (for now it supports `yui`, but in the future will support `amd` and `es6` as well).
+Optionally, it will be able to compile it into the locator build folder using one of the supported output formats.
+Today it supports `yui`, but it will support `amd` and `es6` in the future as well.

 The example below describes how to use the plugin with locator: